dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 ## Drill down the uops cache

-To analyze uops cache behavior we will need routines written in the Assembly language.
+To analyze the uops cache behavior we will need routines written in the Assembly language.
 All of the examples below are guaranteed to be assembled by NASM version 2.13.02 and run on Intel Kaby Lake i7-8550U CPU.
-Basically what we are going to do is to collect Performance Counters provided by the Intel PMU and try to get sensible results depending on the routine being analyzed.
+Basically what we are going to do is to collect Performance Counters provided by the Intel PMU and try to come to a sensible conclusion depending on the routine being analyzed.

 The counters we are interested in are `icache_64b.iftag_hit:u`, `idq.dsb_uops:u`, `idq.mite_uops:u` and `idq.ms_uops:u`.
 Consider each of them separately: